RyanGitWing/digitalRisk/README.md

 * Skipping of AI player's turn is not automatic when there are humans playing as well
 * There is no end to the game
 * There is an infinite game loop with AIs
+* Need a way to reject invalid maps